Nico-Shock/Arch-Linux-Helper-Script/README.md

 - **Installs lots of recommended software (the script will show you the installed packages).**

 ### *The script asks you about every step you're running before it gets executed.
 Future updates will be made to improve the experience.*

+**How to run the script:**

+- Go into the directory of the file, for example, for Downloads: `cd Downloads/`
+- Then make the file executable: `chmod +x Helper.sh`
+- Then execute it: `./Helper.sh`

+*Sorry btw that I "spam" the releases every time when I write a new script.
+I need to get used to it, but after like 3-4 releases, it will get better and I won't spam the releases that much.*